dynaconf/dynaconf/docs/django.md

 converters with the `add_converters` utility.

-When defining those in `settings.py`, there are some django functions that can't be imported in the module scope (as they may depend on django registry loading).
-If that's the case you may add them in a [hook](/advanced#hooks) that executes after loading.
+When defining those in `settings.py`, there are some django functions that can't be imported directly in the module scope.
+Because of that, you may add them in a [hook](/advanced#hooks) that executes after loading.

 For example, if you need to use `reverse_lazy`, you might do this: